TristanGramsch/Enhanced-whoop-coach/readme.txt

-# HRV Prediction Infrastructure
+# Recovery Prediction Infrastructure

-This is the MVP of a modular system for predicting future Heart Rate Variability (HRV) based on WHOOP sensor data and daily journal input.
+This is the MVP of a modular system for predicting future recovery.
+Recovery is composed by: Heart Rate Variability, Resting Heart Rate, and Respiratory rate (HRV, RHR, RR).
+Prediction happens using WHOOP sensor data and a journal.

 The architecture is a full analytics environment.
 With ML experimentation, data intelligence, and voice journal analysis.
-Each component generates reports.
 A savy LLM sits on top of the infrastructure.
 Reads reports.
-And makes an opinionated HRV prediction for tomorrow and a week in advance.
-Checks accuracy every day.
+And makes an opinionated recovery prediction for tomorrow.
+Then checks accuracy every day, and remembers.

----

 ## Project Structure